 The regional productive structure induced by tourism is reflected on the employment structure of the region.
 That is, the larger share of employment tends to be in trade and services rather than in the productive sectors.
-Within the productive sectors, employment shows will trade and results branches production goods oriented to foreign tourists rather than to meet basic needs of the regional population or to goods demanded by the adoption of foreign tourist patterns of consumption.
+Within the productive sectors, employment shows that greather shales in branches producing goods oriented to foreign tourists rather than to meet basic needs of the regional population or to goods demanded by the adoption of foreign tourist patterns of consumption.